ehildenb/reviews/model-checking/bounded-model-checking.md

 --------

-Recently, the notion of an array-based system has been introduced as an abstraction of infinite state sys- tems (such as mutual exclusion protocols or sorting programs) which allows for model checking of invariant (safety) and recurrence (liveness) properties by Satisfiability Modulo Theories (SMT) techniques.
-Unfortu- nately, the use of quantified first-order formulae to describe sets of states makes fix-point checking extremely expensive.
+Recently, the notion of an array-based system has been introduced as an abstraction of infinite state systems (such as mutual exclusion protocols or sorting programs) which allows for model checking of invariant (safety) and recurrence (liveness) properties by Satisfiability Modulo Theories (SMT) techniques.
+Unfortunately, the use of quantified first-order formulae to describe sets of states makes fix-point checking extremely expensive.
 In this paper, we show how invariant properties for a sub-class of array-based systems can be model-checked by a backward reachability algorithm where the length of